UNIVERSITY MALL

 Syracuse, New York's Pyramid Companies were the first corporate entity to propose a regional-class shopping mall for Greater Burlington.
 Their plan for PYRAMID MALL WILLISTON would have developed a 494,000 square foot complex on a site situated in the Town of Williston, a community 6 miles southeast of the Central Business District.
 Unfortunately for Pyramid, their mall proposal was rejected by the local governing body in October 1978.

-UNIVERSITY MALL was added to Zayre and Almys stores.
-The 1-level (79,800 square foot) Zayre discount mart had opened on November 11, 1970, with a 1-level (60,000 square foot) Almys being inaugurated on July 10, 1978.
-Outparcels of the main mall structure included a (23,000 square foot) Martin's Food Center, (24,000 square foot) Hilson's Home Center and Howard Bank.
+UNIVERSITY MALL was added to existing Zayre and Almys stores.
+The 1-level (79,800 square foot) Zayre discount mart had opened on November 11, 1970.
+A 1-level (60,000 square foot) Almys was inaugurated on July 10, 1978.
+Outparcels of the mall proper included a (23,000 square foot) Martin's Food Center, (24,000 square foot) Hilson's Home Center and Howard Bank.

 Twenty-seven stores were in operation.
 By December 1979, there were forty-seven.
 Charter tenants included Wellby Super Drug, So-Fro Fabrics, Stuart Simon men's wear, The Athlete's Foot, Great Expectations, Jo-Ann Fabrics, Radio Shack, Kinney Shoes, Precision Haircutters and a Papa Gino's pizzeria.

-Primary shopping options in the "U-MALL" trade area were BURLINGTON SQUARE / TOWN CENTER (1976) {1.6 miles northwest, in downtown Burlington} and a collection of small strip plazas situated 1.4 miles southwest of U-MALL, in South Burlington.
+Primary shopping options in the "U-MALL" trade area were BURLINGTON SQUARE-TOWN CENTER (1976) {1.6 miles northwest, in downtown Burlington} and a collection of small strip plazas situated 1.4 miles southwest of U-MALL, in South Burlington.
 BURLINGTON PLAZA and MALL 189 eventually morphed into SOUTH BURLINGTON FACTORY OUTLET CENTER and SHELBURNE ROAD PLAZA.

 A second expansion of the retail hub commenced in February 1992.
-The renovation brought a 1-level (85,500 square foot) J.C.
+This renovation brought a 1-level (85,500 square foot) J.C.
 Penney.
 This store, which utilized gutted mall space and a small addition, was officially dedicated on November 11, 1992.
 In September 1997, a third mall expansion got underway.
 This added a 2-level (126,500 square foot) Sears and multilevel parking garage.
 These were dedicated on October 21, 1998.
 U-MALL now encompassed around 610,700 leasable square feet.

 Finard Properties, who had established full ownership of U-MALL, defaulted on their loan.
 The property was foreclosed on in July 2016.
 It was placed under control of Miami Beach, Florida's LNR Properties, with Burlington, Massachusetts' Key Point Partners hired to manage and lease the facility.
-The new management company completed a renovation of the mall's interior during 2018, as The Bon Ton was closing down.

 Sources: